Dispatches, thoughts, and miscellanea from writer Jon Konrath

 So yeah, I don’t really play the lottery.
 I think I bought one Indiana ticket in my freshman year of college, just to say I did, and it was about as rewarding as burning a dollar bill (I mean, if you’re not a pyro that doesn’t enjoy burning stuff.)
 But I do find myself in front of the occasional slot machine on a vacation, so color me stupid there.

-2 replies on “Incredibly Depressing Mega Millions Lottery Simulator!”
+2 responses to “Incredibly Depressing Mega Millions Lottery Simulator!”

 Yup.
 Woman here in Washington, IN, won $53 million a few years back.
 Rumor is she and her boyfriend are stuffing it up their noses as fast as they can.
 Winning a lottery often ruins a person's life rather than saving it.